Pjsrcool/SCG-Research/Notes/jalangi2_proxy/realworld/babel_config_4.md

 Project | Works? | Notes
 ---|---|---
 aurelia-realworld-example-app | No | Google Chrome page is blank.
 Console reports error `Uncaught ReferenceError: require is not defined`.
-Jalangi button appears but has no results bmi-calculator |  | calculator | No | The black background appears, but nothing else does.
-Console reports error `Uncaught ReferenceError: require is not defined` crizmas-mvc-realworld-example-app | No | Google Chrome page is blank.
+Jalangi button appears but has no results crizmas-mvc-realworld-example-app | No | Google Chrome page is blank.
 Console reports error `Uncaught ReferenceError: require is not defined`.
-Jalangi has some results, but not all ember-realworld |  | emoji-search |  | event-driven-web-components-realworld-example-app | ? | Currently having issues with installation and running hyperapp-realworld-example-app |  | imba-realworld-example-app |  | neomjs-realworld-example-app |  | owl-realworld-app |  | react-image-compressor |  | react-redux-realworld-example  |  | react-tutorial-solutions |  | react-vite-realworld-example-app |  | realworld |  | realworld-example |  |
+Jalangi has some results, but not all ember-realworld |  | event-driven-web-components-realworld-example-app | ? | Currently having issues with installation and running hyperapp-realworld-example-app |  | imba-realworld-example-app |  | neomjs-realworld-example-app |  | owl-realworld-app |  | react-redux-realworld-example  |  | react-vite-realworld-example-app |  | realworld |  | realworld-example |  |